Binary Protocol Quick Reference

 "displayName": "Academic Paper",

-"description": "A typesetting template for Chinese academic papers, supporting common structures such as abstract, keywords, and references",
+"description": "A Chinese academic paper template with abstract, keywords, and references",

 "version": "1.2.0",